Hope (expectation): Tiqvah (Strong’s 8615)

 Where should you place your hope?

-King David, himself not immune to feelings of despair (Psalm 6:6-7), holds fast that God is his hope:
+King David, himself not immune to feelings of despair (Psalm 6:6-7), held fast that God was his hope:

 Seeking wisdom is insurance for your hope!